webpack/webpack.js.org/src/content/configuration/dev-server.md

   - Loonride
   - dmohns
   - EslamHiko
+  - tigt
 ---

 [webpack-dev-server](https://github.com/webpack/webpack-dev-server) can be used to quickly develop an application.
 See the [development guide](/guides/development/) to get started.

 This page describes the options that affect the behavior of webpack-dev-server (short: dev-server).

-T> Options that are compatible with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) have 🔑 next to them.
+T> Options compatible with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) have 🔑 next to them.

 ## `devServer`

 `object`

-This set of options is picked up by [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and can be used to change its behavior in various ways.
-Here's a simple example that gzips and serves everything from our `dist/` directory in the project root:
+This set of options is picked up by [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to change its behavior.
+Here's an example that gzips and serves everything from our `dist/` directory in the project root:

 __webpack.config.js__